benjamin-lowry/steamarchiver/README.md

   logging in if its manifest has previously been downloaded.
 Most (non-dedicated server, non-Valve) free apps are not available to anonymous users; you will still need to log into an account to download free games!**
+  ``depot_validator.py`` verifies every chunk in a depot folder to ensure none of the files are corrupted or bad.
 - ``get_depot_keys.py`` logs into a Steam account and dumps all the depot keys it has access to, which can be used to decrypt downloaded depots.
 To get the key for a depot, your account must own a package that includes access to the